 ‘Stolen By Perno’

-When running for president of the United States in 2000, Bradley was asked about that Sweet Sixteen game in his junior year when the Tigers lost to the Huskies.
+When running for president of the United States in 2000, Bradley was asked about that Sweet Sixteen game when the Tigers lost to the Huskies.

 “All I remember is that it was a bad game,” Bradley said.
 “I cannot remember the details, except it was a bad game.”

-The detail Bradley probably wanted to forget was a ‘Havlicek stole the ball’ moment.
-George Ehrlich played the role of Johnny Most 13 months before that storied broadcast.
+The detail Bradley probably wanted to forget was a “Havlicek stole the ball” moment.
 The score was tied when Perno was fouled.
 Perno wasn’t much of a shooter, but he sunk two free throws to bring the score to 52-50.

-Husky guard Dan Hesford was called ‘Spider’ because of his long arms and legs and tendency to cling like an octopus to whoever he was defending.
+Husky guard Dan Hesford was called ‘Spider’ because of his long arms and legs and tendency to cling to whoever he defended.
 He clung to Bill Bradley throughout the game, keeping him to 22 points – well below the All-American’s 33.1 game point average.
 After Perno’s free throws, Bradley held the ball, distracted by Hesford.
 Here’s Ehrlich calling the play-by-play:

 The Huskies took the same plane as Princeton to Raleigh, N.C., for the playoff game against Duke.
 Perno remembered seeing Bradley in the back of the plane, immersed in a book.